StarEren/AndonMonitorSystem/README.md

 - Setting up 3 different database connections using Vorne's API.
 - Pulling data using LESQL query parameters.
-- Converting the data from integer code to a string.
+- Decoding the data.
-- Placing data into excel file.
+- Exporting data into excel file.
 - Automatic email of excel file that is sent out periodically.

 ### Notes:

 - 3rd column is time in seconds, starting from Jan 1, 1990.
-Can be converted to current timestamp with python program that I've made.
 - 7th column is the error codes.
 CSV file of error code definitions be found in repo.

 ### Requirements: